MichaelWarmbier/Console-Tetris/README.md

 Tetris is the original block-puzzle game desigend by Alexey Pajitnov and released on June 6th, 1984.

-###### This game is old.
-As such, the code will reflect that.
-Check out the code for Pacman for a console game created after I improved some more!

 ![image](https://cdn.discordapp.com/attachments/474204104248524825/639240018103107614/unknown.png)

 ## Description

-This version of Tetris is being developed using the standard libraries of C++ and the Windows.h header.
+This version of Tetris is was developed using the standard libraries of C++ and the Windows.h header.
 Written and compiled in Visual Studio 2019.

 ## Controls